agalunstop/Errored_Repo/65nm_hspice_scripts/README.txt

 If any of the above files are missing then the script has not run properly.

 Next, we have to run the jobscript.txt script file present in the scripts folder.
+This jobscript is not presently created by the script thus has to be modified manually.
 This has to be copied to the design folder and run from the design folder to run the script python_utility2_hspice_2cycles_time0_65.py

 Modify the parameters in the jobscript.txt.
 Before launching thousands of jobs, do a test-run with just few jobs- say 4 to 5.
 This text file will run the script “python_utility2_hspice_2cycles_time0_65.py" on the lab machine to run hspice